 Best U.S. Craft Beer: Holidaily Brewing Co. at Drizly

-"Impressing beer drinkers, winning awards, and growing quickly in distribution."
+"The company is impressing beer drinkers, winning awards, and growing quickly in distribution."

-"The gluten-reduced ale that you’ll want to invite to dinner."
+"This is the gluten-reduced ale that you’ll want to invite to dinner."

 Best Lager: Omission Lager at Drizly

-"A crisp, refreshing, reduced-gluten lager that discloses the gluten content of every batch."
+"This is a crisp, refreshing, reduced-gluten lager that discloses the gluten content of every batch."

 Best IPA: Stone Brewing Delicious IPA at Drizly